terencechain/consensus-specs/specs/_features/epbs/beacon-chain.md

 ```

 #### `BeaconState`
-*Note*: the beacon state is modified to store a signed latest execution payload header.
+*Note*: the beacon state is modified to store a signed latest execution payload header, and to track the last withdrawals honored in the CL.
 It is also modified to no longer store the full last execution payload header but rather only the last block hash and the last slot that was full, that is in which there were both consensus and execution blocks included.

 ```python
 class BeaconState(Container):